HomeGuides › Unaccredited registrar pay

 A note on terminology by state

-The same job carries different labels around the country, which is part of why the pay question is so confusing:
+The same job carries different labels around the country — the title changes; the pay scale doesn't:

 • "Service registrar" / "unaccredited registrar" — the general terms for a registrar-level doctor without a training-program place.